emvc/emvc-guide/content/guide/formats.md

 ##### Default Format

-By default, if a client requests a format that is not supported, Locomotive will respond with a `406 Not Acceptable` error.
+By default, if a client requests a format that is not supported, emvc will respond with a `406 Not Acceptable` error.
 If instead it is desired to respond using a default format, set a `default` format key.